The Best Apps to Learn Chinese

 Stroke order diagrams: You can use this tool to learn how to write a character stroke by stroke.
 This option is an add-on and costs 5.64 USD.

-Audio pronunciation: Also available in the Lite version with both male an female pronunciation of individual characters.
+Audio pronunciation: Also available in the Lite version with both male and female pronunciation of individual characters.
 There are some paid add-ons more complete, such a full word pronunciation, synthetic audio for sentences and Cantonese pronunciation audios.

 Text reader: It’s available for the Lite version; if you copy a text in Chinese on the clipboard and then you go to the Text reader it will appear there.
-At this point you can click on the words you don’t know in order to get the pronunciation and the translation.
+At this point you can click on the words you don’t know to get the pronunciation and the translation.

 Chinese Skill is an “all-in-one” app.
 In other words, it more or less covers all of the aspects of learning in just one app.
 It is well-designed and its graphics and games make it quite appealing.

 However, I think that the previous apps are a lot better for different aspects of the language.